jamie1ky/jamie1ky.github.io/projects/Brisket.md

 My BBQ Website was created as a step-by-step guide for cooking brisket, designed to be both practical and easy to navigate.
 The site includes dedicated pages for preparation, cooking, and serving, with each section breaking down techniques and tips in a straightforward way.
 I wanted the design to be clean and approachable, so I focused on simple navigation, readable text, and visuals that highlight the cooking process.

 Behind the scenes, the project was built using HTML and CSS, with GitHub providing version control and hosting.
 Along the way, I implemented features like multimedia elements, diagrams, and organized layouts to make the content engaging.
 What started as a class project became a complete site that combines my interest in technology with my love of BBQ.

-Here is some code that illustrates how we read values from the line sensors: